Rooted America: Immobility and Segregation of the Intercounty Migration Network: HYPOTHESES

 \subsection{Internal Dynamics: Reciprocity and Perpetuation}

-The network approach also brings the opportunity to formally examine the interrelationships between migration flows themselves, thereby revealing the endogenous mechanisms of the migration system; this is particularly true for the valued network models used here, which allow us to examine quantitative questions that go beyond the simple presence or absence of migration.
+The network approach also brings the opportunity to formally examine the interrelationships among migration flows themselves, thereby revealing the internal dynamics of the migration system.
+This is particularly true for the valued network models used here, which allow us to examine quantitative questions that go beyond the simple presence or absence of migration.
 Here, we focus on several mechanisms motivated by prior theory on migration behavior at the micro-level, which lead to hypotheses regarding interdependence among macroscopic migration flows.

 We begin by considering the relationship between one migration flow (e.g., from Seattle to Austin) and its opposite flow (e.g., from Austin to Seattle).
 As has been argued by the transnationalism school in the context of international migration, migration is not a one-way process, but an enduring reciprocal exchange of people, goods, and cultures between sending and receiving countries (\citealt{schiller_immigrant_1995,waldinger_immigrant_2013}).
 These same mechanisms could also apply to movement within countries: in his classic work, \citeauthor{ravenstein_laws_1885} (1885:187) documented the ``universal existence'' of ``counter-currents of migration'' between counties in the United Kingdom, where population not only moved from agricultural areas to commercial and industrial areas, but each of these migration currents corresponded to a current running in the reverse direction.
-This suggests the presence of \emph{reciprocity} of migration within regional dyads, such that a larger migration flow in one direction is associated with a larger migration flow in the opposite direction, net of other factors.
-Such reciprocity is distinct from a general tendency towards bidirectional migration due to exogenous properties of the regions involved (e.g., geographical proximity), but reflect a direct effect of one migration flow on its countercurrent.
-It is hence an endogenous, systemic pattern.
+Considering that migration control policies suppress the circulation of international migrants between states (\citealt{czaika_effect_2017,massey_why_2016}), we expect even stronger reciprocity of migration flows in the context of internal migration in the U.S., where there is no state control over migration.
+The reciprocity can arise from the sharing exogenous properties of the bidirectional flow; for example, geographical proximity is a driver of reciprocal population exchange, as it facilitates migration in both directions.
+Nevertheless, we argue that reciprocity is also an internal dynamic of the migration flow system, such that net of exogenous factors, a larger migration flow in one direction is still associated with a larger migration flow in the opposite direction.